 If the PCF determines that the SMF needs updated policy information, the PCF issues a Npcf_SMPolicyControl_UpdateNotify request with updated policy information about the PDU Session as described in the PCF initiated SM Policy Association Modification procedure in clause 4.16.5.2.

-If the PCF receives a subscription for the 5GS Bridge information from the TSCTSF, if the PCF does not have the 5GS Bridge information for the PDU Session, the PCF uses the PCF initiated SM Policy Association Modification procedure as described in clause 4.16.5.2 to subscribe for 5GS Bridge information event from the SMF.
-Once the PCF has the 5GS Bridge information, the PCF notifies the TSCTSF for the 5GS Bridge information (including the UE-DS-TT Residence Time).
+If the PCF receives a subscription for the 5GS Bridge/Router information from the TSCTSF, if the PCF does not have the 5GS Bridge/Router information for the PDU Session, the PCF uses the PCF initiated SM Policy Association Modification procedure as described in clause 4.16.5.2 to subscribe for 5GS Bridge/Router information event from the SMF.
+Once the PCF has the 5GS Bridge/Router information, the PCF notifies the TSCTSF for the 5GS Bridge/Router information (including the UE-DS-TT Residence Time).

 4b.
 The TSCTSF sends a Ntsctsf_QoSandTSCAssistance_Create response message (Transaction Reference ID, Result) to the NEF.
 Result indicates whether the request is granted or not.